It is difficult to write a good blog post conclusion!

 Ask a Question

 End your blog post with an open-ended question.
-An open-ended question is a question that doesn’t end in a “Yes” or “No”.
+An open-ended question is a question that doesn’t end with a “Yes” or “No”.
 These questions make the reader think and introspect.
-It is a good way to prompt the user for action.
+It is a good way to prompt the user to action.

 Provide an Actionable Solution